Women in Economics

 Central banking economists engage in research and analysis of the economy and its outlook so that policy decisions can be made that best support the welfare and prosperity of the Australian people.

-Luci holds a PhD in Economics from the University of New South Wales, a Masters in Economics degree from the Australian National University and a Bachelor of Commerce (Honours) degree from the University of Melbourne.
+Michele holds a Masters degree from the London School of Economics and a Bachelor of Economics (Honours) degree from the University of New England.

 Economics Journalist